Large Deviation Principle for McKean-Vlasov Quasilinear Stochastic Evolution Equations: Application to examples

-\textbf{Acknowledgements} {The research of S. Li is supported by NSFC (No.~12001247), NSF of Jiangsu Province (No.~BK20201019), NSF of Jiangsu Higher Education Institutions of China (No. 20KJB110015) and the Foundation of Jiangsu Normal University (No.~19XSRX023).
+\textbf{Acknowledgements} {The authors would like to thank the referees for their very constructive suggestions and valuable comments.
+The research of S. Li is supported by NSFC (No.~12001247), NSF of Jiangsu Province (No.~BK20201019), NSF of Jiangsu Higher Education Institutions of China (No. 20KJB110015) and the Foundation of Jiangsu Normal University (No.~19XSRX023).
 The research of W. Liu is supported by NSFC (No.~11822106, 11831014, 12090011) and the PAPD of Jiangsu Higher Education Institutions.}